-Students will be able to get hands-on experience with early-stage technology startups through a new program being launched by Startup Junkie, in collaboration with the University of Arkansas Office of Entrepreneurship and Innovation, Innovate Arkansas and the Northwest Arkansas Council.
+The Science Venture Studio allows students with hands-on experience at early-stage technology startups through a new program being launched by Startup Junkie, in collaboration with the University of Arkansas Office of Entrepreneurship and Innovation, Innovate Arkansas and the Northwest Arkansas Council.

 Funded by the Walton Family Foundation, the Science Venture Studio supports early-stage technology ventures in their pursuit of milestones needed to receive non-dilutive federal funding.
 The grant includes support for two student fellowships per semester for the next two years.